Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

 Supported number of agent connections

-The following table highlights the supported number of agents communicating with a gateway server.
-This support is based on agents uploading ~200 KB of data every 6 seconds.
-The data volume per agent tested is about 2.7 GB per day.
+The following table shows approximately how many agents can communicate with a gateway server.
+Support is based on agents that upload about 200 KB of data every 6 seconds.
+For each agent tested, data volume is about 2.7 GB per day.

 Download the Log Analytics gateway